Frikanalen/frikanalen/README.md

 The following consumers are planned:

-#### forward_to_legacy
+#### copy-to-legacy

-*Not yet implemented.*

-To ensure a smooth transition, the first of these consumer groups is "forward_to_legacy". forward_to_legacy will simply copy the file to file01 using scp, and move it into place.
+To ensure a smooth transition, the first of these consumer groups is "copy-to-legacy". copy-to-legacy will simply copy the file to file01 using scp, and move it into place.
 Essentially spoofing the old upload receiver, it renames follows its interface by creating a directory with a name given by "video_id", dumping the object into a file with the original filename as given by "orig_filename", and moving this tree into /srv/fkupload/finished_uploads, eg. as "639157/Ep341.mp4".